Batuhantoy/NCD-VORN/README.md

-Here is a loom video for this project
+Here is my loom video for this project

     https://www.loom.com/share/30c6f36403ad456d949a7746258a867d

+Creating sub-account

+    Example : near create-account a.batuhantoy.testnet --masterAccount batuhantoy.testnet

 To clear yarn cache and reset the contract go into your terminal